indrabasak/bitcoin-cryptocurrency-tech/assgnmt-1-scroogecoin/README.md

   * Among the transactions received by Scrooge in a single block, more than one transaction may spend the same output.
 This is `double-spend` and hence invalid.
-  * Transactions can’t be validated in isolation..
+  * Transactions can’t be validated in isolation.

 ### Transaction Class
 It represents a ScroogeCoin transaction and has inner classes `Transaction.Output`